rohnux/Prometheus-Exporter/README.md

 # Prometheus-Exporter-
-Playbooks for configuring  prometheus exporter for mongodb, redis etc
+Playbooks for configuring  prometheus exporter for mongodb, redis etc. to fetch the metrics.